-Executive Coach & Anchor Sandra Rupp announces THE DAVOS CEO PLEDGE 2016-2017 & welcomes 5 Powerful CEOs and her Viewers in 65 Countries!
+Executive, Advisor, Anchor Sandra Rupp announces THE DAVOS CEO PLEDGE 2016-2017 & welcomes 5 Powerful CEOs, Viewers in 65 Countries & Richard Branson to help sponsor her!

 FAVORITE QUOTE: “I don’t go by the rule book: I lead from the heart not the head.”
 Diana, Princess of Wales